A person holding a blue and white SebaKMT Hydrolux water leak detection device with a ground microphone on a paved outdoor surface.

-Hidden water leaks cause serious damage in many Seattle homes.
+Hidden water leaks cause severe damage in many Seattle homes.
 They waste water, raise bills, and weaken foundations.
 At RooterPal Plumbing, we find and fix leaks before they become major repairs.
 Our tools locate the exact problem without digging up your yard.

 Hidden Leaks Around Seattle